Now that the Sony A7r II has 42 megapixels of madness, it’s a good idea to look at how it handles diffraction with a few lenses.

 Shot RAW 100% crop.

-Sweet spot on this lens is definitely f8, but you could still get away with shooting F11 without any huge quality loss.
+The sweet spot on this lens is the f8, but you could still get away with shooting the F11 without any huge quality loss.

 Diffraction Chart – Sony A7r II, Zeiss-Sonnar 35mm F2.8

-I skipped F2.8 since it’s not really influenced by diffraction.
+I skipped F2.8 since it’s not influenced by diffraction.

 Shot In RAW